mattermost/mattermost-handbook/contributors/onboarding/onboarding.md

     * Managers will recieve a unique link with peer panel results once the survey is sent.
     * People Ops will share the new colleague's self evaluation once completed.
  * **New Colleagues**
-    * Complete the [90-Day New Colleague Self Assessment](https://forms.gle/vyZeGCfG57BoGuhB9).
-Notifications are sent on day 75.
+    * Complete the [90-Day New Colleague Self-Assessment](https://forms.gle/vyZeGCfG57BoGuhB9).
+A notification is sent on day 75 with a reminder to complete the assessment.
  * **Peers**
     * Complete peer review via the Survey Monkey link you received or using one of the links below:
      * [Q4 New Colleagues](https://www.surveymonkey.com/r/ZGC7ZN9) - Joined Mattermost between 1 Nov.
 2019 to 31 Jan.
 2020